cheqd/product-docs/architecture/adr-list/adr-005-did-resolution-and-did-url-dereferencing.md

 </details>

-**TransformKey**
+**TransformKeys**

-The transformKey parameter changes the representation of `verificationMethod` section in DIDDoc.
+The transformKeys parameter changes the representation of `verificationMethod` section in DIDDoc.
 It allows you to change `publicKey` representation into the one of next variants.
-To do so, just pass the parameter `transfromKey` with one of the following values:
+To do so, just pass the parameter `transformKeys` with one of the following values:

 * Ed25519VerificationKey2020
 * Ed25519VerificationKey2018